UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Introduction

-This now changes thanks to the unprecedented sensitivity and spatial resolution of the JWST, the advent of which has already revealed numerous new SL features in several clusters and enabled significant improvements to their SL models \citep{mahler22,pascale22,caminha22,diego22,hsiao22,williams22,meena22b}.
+This now changes thanks to the unprecedented sensitivity and spatial resolution of the JWST \citep{gardner06,mcelwain23}, the advent of which has already revealed numerous new SL features in several clusters and enabled significant improvements to their SL models \citep{mahler22,pascale22,caminha22,diego22,hsiao22,williams22,meena22b}.
 Most recently, the JWST targeted Abell~2744 in the framework of the \textit{Ultra-deep NIRSpec and NIRCam ObserVations before the Epoch of Reionization} (UNCOVER) program \citep[PIs: I. Labb\'{e} \& R. Bezanson;][]{bezanson22} for wide-field ultra-deep imaging of the cluster and its surroundings (it was also observed to lesser depth in two other JWST programs; see section~\ref{sec:data}).
-These new observations now reveal spectacular multiple imaging and strongly lensed arcs in the northern and most prominently in the north-western sub-structures far from the core of Abell~2744.
+These new observations now reveal spectacular multiple imaging and strongly lensed arcs also outside the core of Abell~2744, namely around the northern and most prominently the north-western sub-structures.
 In this work, we use the UNCOVER imaging to identify and classify these new SL constraints and for the first time directly constrain the northern and north-western extensions of the cluster, with a total of 43 new multiple images.
 These are then incorporated into a new parametric SL model containing the entire central UNCOVER field-of-view, covering a total area of about $7.6\arcmin\times7.6\arcmin$.
-The lensing maps of our model are made publicly available as part of the UNCOVER data product release\footnote{The maps can be found in the following repository: \url{https://www.dropbox.com/sh/ig16ag086imcfaa/AACZcUequvKL6Phq5YxG6kfPa?dl=0}, which will be linked to the UNCOVER webpage \url{https://jwst-uncover.github.io}.}.
+The lensing maps of our model are made publicly available as part of the UNCOVER data product release\footnote{The maps can be found in the following repository: \url{https://jwst-uncover.github.io/DR1.html##LensingMaps}, which is part of the UNCOVER website \url{https://jwst-uncover.github.io}.}.

 This paper is organized as follows: We briefly present the targeted cluster and the data used in this analysis in section~\ref{sec:data}, before describing our modeling methods and the newly identified lensed features used to constrain our SL model in section~\ref{sec:modeling}.
 We present and discuss the results in section~\ref{sec:result} and the work is concluded in section~\ref{sec:conculsion}.
 Throughout this paper, we assume a standard flat $\Lambda$CDM cosmology with $H_0=70\,\frac{\mathrm{km}}{\mathrm{s}\,\mathrm{Mpc}}$, $\Omega_{\Lambda}=0.7$, and $\Omega_\mathrm{m}=0.3$.
 All magnitudes quoted are in the AB system \citep{oke83} and all quoted uncertainties represent $1\sigma$ ranges unless stated otherwise.